 - swelling of the retina, which may cause vision loss

 Uveitis may be hard to control, especially if it’s caused by AS or another systemic inflammatory condition.

 Since there are many factors involved, it can be difficult to predict how long it will take for uveitis to go away.
 Severe uveitis or uveitis of the back of the eye usually take longer to heal.
 The condition may come back following treatment.

 Be sure to follow your doctor’s treatment recommendations.
 You should let your doctor know immediately if your symptoms worsen or recur.

-It’s always important to protect your eyes from UVA and UVB rays as well as environmental hazards.
+It’s always important to protect your eyes from ultraviolet A (UVA) and ultraviolet B (UVB) rays as well as environmental hazards.
 If you have uveitis, however, it’s doubly important to pamper your eyes.

 - Get an annual eye exam.

 - Wear sunglasses that protect your eyes from UVA and UVB rays.

 - If you’re sensitive to light, wear sunglasses indoors or keep the lights dim.

 - Look away from your computer, cell phone, or television for at least 20 seconds every 20 minutes to help prevent eye strain.